 Is My Preschooler Telling the Truth About Teacher Bullying?

-Never would you think that the bullying behavior your child could possibly encounter in preschool would come from the one person you trust to care, supervise, and educate them—i.e., their teacher.
-But if your two, three, or four year-old insists it’s the early childhood educator who is engaging in aggressive behavior, what do you do?
+Never would you think that the bullying behavior your child could possibly encounter in preschool would come from the one person you trust to care for, supervise, and educate them — i.e., their school teacher.
+But if your two, three, or four-year-old insists it’s the early childhood educator who is engaging in aggressive behavior, what do you do?

-A four year-old may have heard the term ‘bullying’ on TV, from an older sibling, or even from you.
-It’s possible that they’re interpretation is off the mark or they are misusing the word.
+A four-year-old may have heard the term ‘bullying’ on TV, from an older sibling, or even from you.
+It’s possible that their interpretation is off the mark or they are misusing the word.
 It is also possible your child misheard an adult talking about the teacher, or another child accused the teacher of being a bully.
-According to a literature review published in the journal Cognitive Psychology, research from several studies found that toddlers tend to believe or trust testimony (stories) from others—even when these stories conflict with what the child has actually seen in real life.
+According to a literature review published in the journal Cognitive Psychology, research from several studies found that toddlers tend to believe or trust testimony (stories) from others — even when these stories conflict with what the child has actually seen in real life.
 All of this can make it harder to figure out how seriously you should take your child’s accusation.

 Step One: React and Respond

-Your first instinct may be to run to your child’s school and confront their teacher.
+Your first instinct may be to run to your child’s school and confront the school staff.
 But, once you remember the impossibly tall tales your child imaginatively comes up with on a daily basis, you might start to have second thoughts about doing this.

 First, sit your child down and really listen to what they have to say.
-Ignore your assumptions about your child’s overpoweringly creative imagination, the teacher's role, and the quality of the school—for now.
+Ignore your assumptions about your child’s overpoweringly creative imagination, the teacher's role, and the quality of the school — for now.
 Encourage your child to elaborate on the bullying situation.
-An older toddler who is still young or a younger preschooler may not have the words to explain the bullying incidents.
+A younger preschooler may not have the words to explain the bullying incidents.
 Your child may use one or two-word sentences such as, “teacher’s mean” or, “bad teacher” to get their feelings across.

 As your child talks about the bullying situation:

 - Help your child to understand what bullying is and isn’t.
-According to the U.S. Department of Health and Human Services’ stopbullying.gov website, “bullying is unwanted, aggressive behavior.”
+According to the U.S. Department of Health and Human Services, “bullying is unwanted, aggressive behavior.”
 This repeated behavior creates “a real or perceived power imbalance.”
-A very young child may misinterpret a teacher’s redirection or instructions as being “mean” or bullying—especially if the teacher is telling your child to do something they don’t want to do, such as share a toy or take a nap.
+A very young child may misinterpret a teacher’s redirection or instructions as being ‘mean’ or bullying — especially if the teacher is telling your child to do something they don’t want to do, such as share a toy or take a nap.

 - Listen with care.
 Let your child know that you are there for them and care about everything they have to say.
 This can help your child to feel more comfortable as they explain the bullying incidents.